simplicitylab/generator-fi-ware-widget/README.md

 Through the interactive terminal you can let the generator create a Grunt build script.

-The script creates the Fi-Ware Widget file (build/mywidget.wgt) based on the code that it finds in the src directory.
+The script creates a Fi-Ware Widget file (build/mywidget.wgt) based on the code that it finds in the src directory.